Another Word For COOL

 fashionable

-Adjective : Characteristic of or influenced by a current popular trend or style.
+Adjective : Characteristic of or influenced by a current popular trend or style; in fashion; in vogue.

 Adjective : Established or favoured by custom or use; current; prevailing at a particular time.